Examination for black belt

 - Copy of current First Aid card

 - Copy of current CPR card.
-CPR requirement can be met only with hands-on training.
+CPR requirement can be done in person or online.

 - Letter of Recommendation from candidate’s Sensei (in a sealed envelope)

 - Copy of current AJJF registration card

 - A check made out to the AJJF – Examination fees are listed on Application for Examination, or check with Examinations Committee Chair for

 - Effective June 1, 2012, all exam candidates must complete the AJJF Ethics and Risk Management Course and Examination prior to their mat examination.

 - Candidates who have completed a prior AJJF Ethics and Risk Management Course have already fulfilled this requirement.

 2. The Day of the Exam

 - Candidate should arrive early to register with